Harris Academy Rainham: History

 In a 2009 Ofsted report, Chafford School was described as a good and improving school and many areas of its work were judged to be outstanding.
 As a result, it was oversubscribed on an annual basis and Ofsted noted that its popularity was growing.

 However, a subsequent Ofsted inspection in June 2015 determined that the school required improvement in all areas.

 Following several years of declining results and an adverse Ofsted inspection it was announced at the beginning of 2016 that The Chafford School would join The Harris Federation of Schools in September 2016.

+In 2019, Ofsted ranked all areas of the school as good.
+Ofsted reported that 'leaders have a good understanding of the school's strengths and continually seek to improve the areas that need development."

 Headteachers

-The current headteacher is Mr. G Stananought.
+The current headteacher is G. Stananought.
 The previous headteacher Gary Pratt took up the post in April 2012 but announced that he was leaving in July 2016.
-(Gary Pratt was not headteacher of Harris Academy Rainham but rather the Chafford School due it the transition only occurring September 2016.)
+(Gary Pratt was not headteacher of Harris Academy Rainham but rather the Chafford School due to the transition only occurring September 2016.)
 The executive principal is Nicola Graham.
 Graham also serves as the executive principal of Harris Academy Riverside and Chafford Hundred.